AndrewRadev/switch.vim/README.md

    ```

    This works if the cursor is positioned somewhere on the ":foo =>" part, but
-   if it's on top of "true", the abovementioned true -> false substition will
+   if it's on top of "true", the abovementioned true -> false substitution will
    be performed instead.
-If you want to perform a "larger" substition instead,
+If you want to perform a "larger" substitution instead,
    you could move your cursor away from the "smaller" match.
 In this case,
    move the cursor away from the "true" keyword.